Steampunk: Art and design

 From October 2009 through February 2010, the Museum of the History of Science, Oxford, hosted the first major exhibition of steampunk art objects, curated and developed by New York artist and designer Art Donovan, who also exhibited his own "electro-futuristic" lighting sculptures, and presented by Dr. Jim Bennett, museum director.
 From redesigned practical items to fantastical contraptions, this exhibition showcased the work of eighteen steampunk artists from around the globe.
 The exhibit proved to be the most successful and highly attended in the museum's history and attracted more than eighty thousand visitors.
 The event was detailed in the official artist's journal The Art of Steampunk, by curator Donovan.

 In November 2010, The Libratory Steampunk Art Gallery was opened by Damien McNamara in Oamaru, New Zealand.
 Created from papier-mâché to resemble a large cave and filled with industrial equipment from yesteryear, rayguns, and general steampunk quirks, its purpose is to provide a place for steampunkers in the region to display artwork for sale all year long.
 A year later, a more permanent gallery, Steampunk HQ, was opened in the former Meeks Grain Elevator Building across the road from The Woolstore, and has since become a notable tourist attraction for Oamaru.

-In 2012, the Mobilis in Mobili: An Exhibition of Steampunk Art and Appliance made its debut.
-Originally located at New York City's Wooster Street Social Club (itself the subject of the television series NY Ink), the exhibit featured working steampunk tattoo systems designed by Bruce Rosenbaum, of ModVic and owner of the Steampunk House, Joey "Dr. Grymm" Marsocci, and Christopher Conte. with different approaches. "[B]icycles, cell phones, guitars, timepieces and entertainment systems" rounded out the display.
-The opening night exhibition featured a live performance by steampunk band Frenchy and the Punk.

-The stills at The Oxford Artisan Distillery are nicknamed "Nautilus" and "Nemo", named after the submarine and its captain in the Jules Verne 1870 science fiction novel Twenty Thousand Leagues Under the Seas.
-They were built in copper by South Devon Railway Engineering using a steampunk style.